Golf Weather Score

 Robert Trent Jones Sr.'s Monterey routing — five oceanfront opening holes, AT&T Pebble Beach Pro-Am rotation since 1967.

 Live golf weather forecast and playability analysis for Spyglass Hill Golf Course in US.
-Today's G-Score: 80/100Good conditions, though watch out for the high winds.
+Today's G-Score: 100/100Perfect day for a round!
+Hit 'em long and straight.

 By MinSu Kim·Course IntelligenceUpdated Apr 7, 2026